jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/twitter/README.md

 # Test
 How did you test you app using Junit and mockito?
+  - tested using Junit and Mockito
+  - throughrough testing to make sure the application worked as intended

 ## Deployment
+  - Deployment using docker
 How did you dockerize your app.

 # Improvements